warsztatroch-droid/warmlink-ha/README.md

 1. Go to **Settings → Devices & Services → Add Integration**
 2. Search for "Warmlink"
 3. Enter your Warmlink app email and password
+4. Select which devices to add
-4. Your heat pump devices will be automatically discovered
+5. Your heat pump entities will be automatically created

 ## Supported Devices